The Foreign and Commonwealth Office Historical Collection

 'The paradise of the world': conflict and society in the Caribbean

 'The paradise of the world': conflict and society in the Caribbean, drew on the FCO Historical Collection’s world class holdings of material on the Caribbean.
 The exhibition is now available on our online exhibitions pages.

 The exhibition explores the documented history of this region, from the first Spanish settlements, through the age of slavery and sugar production to the development of post-emancipation societies and the rise of the tourist industry.

 ‘A brighter Hellas’: rediscovering Greece in the 19th century

 This exhibition explored how Greece captured the imagination of British travellers, writers and artists during a period in which it fought for independence from the Ottoman Empire and emerged in 1833 as a new nation-state.
 The exhibition also examines the story of the Ionian Islands under British rule (the islands were a British Protectorate from 1815 to 1864), and this exploration of a little known episode in Britain’s imperial history was drawn exclusively from the FCO Historical Collection.
-The exhibition ran from October to December 2011 and now features as an online exhibition.
+The exhibition now features as an online exhibition.

 Ploughing the sea: Latin America observed

 In Ploughing the sea: Latin America observed we looked at the sub-continent’s tumultuous history, particularly as affected by those foreign countries - Britain, Spain, Portugal and the United States among them - which have sought to gain a position of power or influence over Latin America’s destiny.
 Items included in this exhibition were drawn principally from the FCO Historical Collection and from the library of Canning House, transferred to King's in 2012.
-The exhibition ran from October to December 2012 and is now available to view online.
+The exhibition is now available to view online.